Running winning positions and cutting losing positions

 One of the key characteristics in successful fund management is the ability to understand and play by the rules of probability, by running winning positions and cutting losing positions.

 This sounds simple, though psychological and behavioural hurdles faced by investors have made this more challenging to do in practice than it is in theory.
 Behavioural finance has observed phenomena such as the disposition effect, prospect theory and mental accounting present hurdles to investor decision making.
 In this case, poor selling decisions.

 What behavioural biases might apply?

 We observed that the majority of research into these behavioural phenomena have been done on individual Investor portfolios to date.
-In our research paper we expand on the existing research by focussing on institutional investor portfolios and transactions to test whether professional portfolio managers are susceptible to the same behavioural biases.
+In our research paper we expand on the existing research by focussing on behavioural analytics of institutional investor portfolios and transactions to test whether professional portfolio managers are susceptible to the same behavioural biases.

 In our research paper, we examined our database of transaction level data to explore why portfolio managers don’t run their winning positions and cut their losing positions.